kevintruong/til/HW0.md

 These are general tips for compiling/developing.
 A web search is useful here

 1. What compiler flag is used to generate a debug build?
-2. You modify the makefile to generate debug builds and type `make` again.
+2. You modify the Makefile to generate debug builds and type `make` again.
 Explain why this is insufficient to generate a new build.
 3. Are tabs or spaces used to indent the commands after the rule in a Makefile?
-4. What is the difference between `git add` and `git commit`?
-5. If I `git commit`, is my assignment submitted?
-Why or why not?
+4. What does `svn commit` do?
+What's a revision number?
-6. What does `git log` show you?
+6. What does `svn log` show you?

 ## Optional (Just for fun)
 - Convert your a song lyrics into System Programming and C code covered in this wiki book and share on Piazza.